TheParadoxTurtle-zz/JBJ-Torrent/README.md

 and (mode) is one of "leecher" or "seeder".
 A SEEDER is a node that has a complete file.
 A LEECHER is a node that does not have a complete file, or no file at all.

+To seed a file, one should start the client (after the server already up) in seeder mode and the type in the command

+seed <filename>

+To start torrenting a file, one start the client (after the server is already up and the file has been seeded by at least one person) in leecher mode and type the command

+<strategy> <filename>

+where <strategy> is one of 'basic' or 'random'

+# Design

 Each node has a listening thread (see ClientListeningThread) that it uses to receive messages from the server and other nodes.
 Thus, when a node sends a message